42-year-old dies during swim portion of Singapore International Triathlon

 "We are saddened and all our prayers are with his family at this time.
 We will only be able to share more details once investigation has been completed," it added.

+Glasgow Hawks said on its website that Mr Begley had played many seasons, including in 1998 when he helped the club to a league and cup double.

+"The thoughts of everybody associated with Hawks and Glasgow rugby are with his brother Matt and the rest of his family at this very sad time," the club added.

-Police investigations are ongoing.
+Police investigations are ongoing into the man's death.
 Channel NewsAsia understands that there will be a coroner's inquiry.